viktorbenei/mobile-devops-101-ios/notes/004-bitrise-onboarding.md

 - We also have a built in Apple Developer Portal feature.
     - Connect your Apple Dev Portal account and we'll generate the code signing files for you.
     - You have to use our iOS Auto Provisioning step.
+- We also have Ship add-on which can do a production re-sign.
+    - If you use a non mobile focused system you'll have to deal with development & production signing separately.

 ## How developers work